Survey of Data-driven Newsvendor: Unified Analysis and Spectrum of Achievable Regrets: High-probability Upper Bounds

 \section{High-probability Upper Bounds}

 We first upper-bound the additive regret $L(\ha)-L(a^*)$ incurred by the SAA algorithm.
 When $\beta<\infty$, the regret upper bound depends on the parameters $\beta,\gamma$ from $(\beta,\gamma,\zeta)$-clustered distributions, and the value of $n$ at which our bound starts holding also depends on $\zeta$.
-When $\beta=\infty$, parameters $\gamma,\zeta$ are irrelevant but the regret upper bound depends on $q$, being worse when $q$ is close to 1, and also requires the distribution to have bounded mean, where we normalize this upper bound to 1.
+When $\beta=\infty$, parameters $\gamma,\zeta$ are irrelevant but the regret upper bound depends on $q$, being worse when $q$ is close to 1.
+We note that when $\beta=\infty$, the upper bound depends on $\mu(F)$ explicitly, while when $\beta<\infty$, the dependence on the mean and how the distribution is scaled is captured through the constant $\gamma$ (see definition~\eqref{eqn:clustered}).

 \begin{theorem} Fix $q\in(0,1)$ and $\beta\in[0,\infty],\gamma\in(0,\infty),\zeta\in(0,(\min\{q,1-q\})^{\frac{1}{\beta+1}}/\gamma]$.

 If $\beta<\infty$, then whenever the number of samples satisfies $n>\frac{\log(2/\delta)}{2(\gamma\zeta)^{2\beta+2}}$, we have